Spiffy047/week-2-code-challenge/README.md

         Use the "Search Guests" input field to type a name or category.
 The list will dynamically filter as you type.

-This project was developed by Joe M Kariuki, as a code challenge by Moringa School email mwanikijoe1@gmail.com
+This project was developed by Joe M Kariuki, as a code challenge by Moringa School. my email is mwanikijoe1@gmail.com . feel free to contribute further